-We are subject to risks associated with the current interest rate environment that may affect our cost of capital and net investment income.
+We are subject to risks associated with a rising interest rate environment that may affect our cost of capital and net investment income.

-Since the economic downtum that began in mid-2007, interest rates have remained low.
-Because longerterm inflationary pressure may result from the U.S. government's fiscal policies and other challenges, because of the historically low interest rate environment in which we now operate and because the Federal Reserve has ended its quantitative easing program, we will likely experience rising interest rates, rather than falling rates in the future.
+Since the economic downturn that began in mid-2007, interest rates have remained low.
+Due to several factors, including longer-term inflationary pressure may result from the U.S. government's fiscal policies and other challenges, the end of the Federal Reserve quantitative easing program and increases in the Federal Funds rate in December 2016 and March 2017, we will likely experience rising interest rates, rather than falling rates in the future.